This offer is no longer available.

 The MLB™ BankAmericard Cash Rewards™ MasterCard® is a cash back credit card with a cool twist: You can customize its face with your favorite MLB team’s logo and color scheme.
 Aside from the baseball theme, this card is identical to the BankAmericard Cash Rewards Card, which offers elevated cash back earning power on gas and grocery purchases.
 Many Bank of America customers choose to connect their MLB BankAmericard Cash Rewards cards to Bank of America MLB Checking Accounts, which come with team-branded checks and debit cards.

-MLB BankAmericard Cash Rewards competes with a number of other popular cash back cards, including NHL Discover it (another great option for sports fans), Chase Freedom, and Barclaycard CashForward™ World Mastercard®.
+MLB BankAmericard Cash Rewards competes with a number of other popular cash back cards, including NHL Discover it (another great option for sports fans), Chase Freedom, and Barclaycard CashForward™ World Mastercard® (note: this offer is no longer available).
 If you’re in the market for a no-frills cash back credit card with a twist, keep reading.

 When you spend at least $500 within 90 days of signing up, you get a $100 cash back bonus.